Dataport/polar/packages/plugins/Gfi/README.md

 })
 ```

-The payload object has to include all layers configured to be used with this plugin.
-The value assigned to those keys is an array of GeoJSON-Features.
+The payload object expects a layer id as a key and an array of GeoJSON-Features as its value.

 The selected feature information can be reset by calling the method with an empty object.